 Starflight K-2nd grades,

-2001: Local councils merges to become Camp Fire USA Central Coast Council
+2001: Local councils merged to become Camp Fire USA Central Coast Council

-2006: Office moved to current location at 340 Pomeroy in Pismo Beach.
+2006: Office moved to location at 340 Pomeroy in Pismo Beach.

 2014: Council’s name is changed to Camp Fire Central Coast of California

 2019: Office location change from Pismo to Grover Beach

 Live outside of the Central Coast area?
 Find a Camp Fire council near you: http://campfire.org/councils/directory